-Australian made Workshop Fishing Reels, reference information by Bernard (Bernie) Ladd, 8/3/2016.
+Australian made Workshop Fishing Reels, reference and History information presented to you by Bernard (Bernie) Ladd, 8/3/2016.

 This segment covers an interesting era of fishing reels made at Government run and privately operated engineering workshops.
 The reels below are the examples of reels that were made by Engineers, Toolmakers and highly skilled Fitter & Turners, who in some circumstances were on emergency stand-by maintenance duties.
 Some of these skilled employees engaged during their spare time in hobby craft by producing their own much loved models of fishing reels.
 Crouch type reels, Blackfish reels, Fly reels, Game reels, Seamartin style reels and Fishing lures were often popular items created by these enthusiasts during the maintenance and production down-times.
 During those down-times a floor supervisor would approach an employee and say: “Work on your foreigner”.
 This was done to create an impression in the eyes of senior production managers that workers were busily engaged in company projects.
 Thus these workshop-made reels, or any other items made during these 'down-times' were known or referred to as “Foreigners”.